 Marcus was born in Germany in 1971.
 He obtained an MA (Sinology) and Dr.phil (History of Religions) from Würzburg University and an MA (Communication Studies) from Nagoya University.
 He currently works as Associate Professor in the Department of Religion at Temple University, Philadelphia.
 From 2005 to 2011 he taught Buddhism and Digital Humanities at the Chung-Hwa Institute of Buddhist Studies and Dharma Drum Buddhist College, where he also supervised various projects concerning the digitization of Buddhist culture and was responsible for the Chinese Localization of TEI.
 His main research interests are the history of Buddhism in East Asia and early Buddhist sūtra literature.
 Besides that, Marcus is interested in the Digital Humanities and how to do research in the age of digital information.
 From 2005-2008 Marcus was the project director of a comparative edition and partial translation of the ‘second’ Saṃyukta-āgama (別譯雜阿含經, T 100).
 With the Āgama research group he is now working on an integral English translation of this āgama collection.

 Jen-jou (aka Joey) Hung was born in Taiwan in 1976.
-He is an Associate Professor in the Department of Buddhist Studies and Director of the Library and Information Center of the Dharma Drum Institute of Liberal Arts.
+He is a Professor of Buddhist Informatics in the Department of Buddhist Studies and Director of the Library and Information Center of the Dharma Drum Institute of Liberal Arts.
 He received his PhD in 2006 from the National Taiwan University of Science and Technology.
 He is currently engaged in a variety of digital archives projects at Dharma Drum Buddhist College.
 His research interests include authorship and translatorship attribution of ancient Buddhist literature, the construction of digital archives, and digital text processing.

 Bhikṣu Huimin was born in Taiwan in 1954 and ordained in 1979.
 He completed a PhD thesis on the meditation objects (ālaṃbana) of the Śrāvakabhūmi at the University of Tokyo in 1992.
 Since 1998 he has been the abbot of Seeland Monastery and the Chair of the Chinese Buddhist Electronic Text Association (CBETA).
 Presently he is a professor at the Taipei National University of the Arts and the president of the Dharma Drum Institute of Liberal Arts.